WARNING The author of this routine has been writing random-number generators for many years and has never been known to write one that worked.

 Linear Congruential Generator

-It shuffles an array of size so that possible permutations are equiprobable.
+It shuffles an array of size n so that n! possible permutations are equiprobable.

 Require: array A made of n elements indexed from 0 to n − 1